Real-Dev-Squad/website-backend/CONTRIBUTING.md

 ## Possible solutions for above issues (in particular order):

-- add '--project=< your fire store app name>' flag to both the test scripts. (replace the placeholder)
+- add '--project=< your firestore app name>' flag to both the test scripts.
 - Java version above 11 is needed for firebase tool version >= 11
 - Either manually kill the java process after unit tests are done or run both the tests separately by running the test commands.